Vehicle and Pedestrian Detector by Using OpenCV Importer

-5. In Create Simulink Library, verify the default values of OpenCV types.
-By default, Create a single C-caller block for the OpenCV function is selected to create a C Caller block with the subsystem.
-To create a Simulink library, click Next.
+5. In Create Simulink Library, configure the default values of OpenCV types.
+By default, Create a single C-caller block for the OpenCV function is selected to create a C Caller block along with the subsystem in the generated Simulink library.

 A Simulink library

 Vehicle_Pedestrian_Detector_Lib is created from your OpenCV code into the project root folder.
 You can use any of these blocks for model simulation.
 In this example, the subsystem